bgamari/ghc-wiki-import/explicit-call-stack.md

   ```

 Now in effect, we build up a call stack.
+Now we *really* want the compiler to write `foo_check`.

 1. In fact, it's very similar to the "cost-centre stack" that GHC builds for profiling, except that it's explicit rather than implicit.
 (Which is good.
 Of course the stack should be a proper data type, not a String.)